The New Default. Your hub for building smart, fast, and sustainable AI software

 4. Application A receives and processes the data for its own use

 Middleware is software that sits between applications and manages their communication, data transformation, and message routing.
-Think of middleware as a translation service that helps different applications understand each other's languages and protocols.
+It acts as a translation service that helps different applications understand each other's languages and protocols.

 Message queue middleware handles communication by storing and forwarding messages between applications.
 This prevents system overload and ensures data delivery even when one application is temporarily unavailable.